vermiilion/20220830ResearchRepo/Software Development/Reflective-Journal.md

 * Errors should never pass silently.
 * Unless explicitly silenced.
 * In the face of ambiguity, refuse the temptation to guess.
-* There should be one– and preferably only one –obvious way to do it.[a]
+* There should be one– and preferably only one –obvious way to do it.
 * Although that way may not be obvious at first unless you're Dutch.
 * Now is better than never.
 * Although never is often better than right now.